Kawasaki Ninja ZX-10R

 The Kawasaki Ninja ZX-10R is a motorcycle in the Ninja sport bike series from the Japanese manufacturer Kawasaki, the successor to the Ninja ZX-9R.
 It was originally released in 2004 and has been updated and revised throughout the years.
 It combines an ultra-narrow chassis, low weight, and radial brakes.
 In 2004 and 2005 the ZX-10R won Best Superbike from Cycle World magazine, and the international Masterbike competition.

 Components

 Engine

-Kawasaki engineers used a stacked design for a liquid-cooled, 998 cc inline four-cylinder engine.
+Kawasaki engineers used a stacked design for a liquid-cooled, 998 cc inline four-cylinder engine positioned across the frame.
 The crankshaft axis, input shaft, and output shaft of the Ninja ZX-10R engine are positioned in a triangular layout to reduce engine length, while the high-speed generator is placed behind the cylinder bank to reduce engine width.
 With a bore and stroke of 76 × 55 mm, the ZX-10R engine's one-piece cylinder, and crankcase assembly reduces weight and increases rigidity.
 The DOHC are machined from Chromoly steel, built for strength; four valves per cylinder improve high-rpm breathing; and the forged, lightweight pistons offer high heat resistance to further enhance the bike's power-to-weight ratio.